 - the harmonization of data sharing requirements

-The projects will deliver a series of reports, recommendations, guidance, and a workshop by the end of the year.
+The projects will deliver a series of reports, recommendations, guidance, and a workshop.

 See a table summarizing all SHARE projects here.

 What are the existing gaps in knowledge and skills among researchers in low- and middle-income countries, to effectively share and use COVID-19 research data?

 General information on data sharing:

 Clinical data sharing: